 I have driven past the entrance to Mount Revelstoke National Park without stopping at least a dozen times.
 When I finally made the park my destination I was sorry I hadn’t stopped sooner.
-The park is known for its exceptional wildflower displays and there is some excellent hiking – as we found out on the Eva Lake hike.
+The park is known for its exceptional summer wildflower displays and there is some excellent hiking – as we found out on the Eva Lake hike.
 I had planned for a visit in early August specifically to try and catch the wildflowers.
 They peak from early to mid-August.

 How to get to the Eva Lake Trailhead

 Access to the beautiful, turquoise-coloured Eva Lake is via a trail at the top of the 26-kilometre-long Meadows in the Sky Parkway.

 From Revelstoke, drive approximately 5.6 km to reach the turnoff to the Meadows in the Sky Parkway.
 The 26-km-long road switchbacks over 10 times as it climbs up the side of a mountain, gaining 1,600 m (5,249 ft).